HughP/dnj-corpus/README.md

 6. Tone marks preceding words (stems [a-zA-Z]) do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.

 ##### Punctuation
+Based on data within the corpus, the following punctuation marks are observed.
+Their usages, as far as can be determined, from the corpus are indicated in the table.

 Codepoint   | Grapheme | Usage
 -------------|-----|----